roman-milk/roman-milk.github.io/lee-ann.md

  "No, he has the Bimbo for the evening.
 Though maybe, I'll see.
 If it's any good at fucking I might keep it," Robert casually answered.

  Lee Ann whined.
 She had tried to say something, in protest.
 All she managed was a mewling sound.
 It was partly from when the second man stroked her between the legs, and partly from fear.
 Surely he didn't mean it?
 Robert couldn't just swap her for the bimbo, like a car or set of tools.
 He couldn't keep her, could he?
-Report_Story #2